 - Marketing director

 Furthermore, use the “People you may know” feature to grow your network.
-This tool will help you grow your network faster.
+This tool will help you build your LinkedIn community faster.

 Hi (Prospects name),